vophucthinh2006/snake-game-stm32-bare-metal/README.md

-# Snake Game Console – Bare-Metal STM32
+# SNAKE Game Console – Bare-Metal STM32

 A bare-metal Snake game implemented on STM32 using direct register-level programming (no HAL, no RTOS).
 This project focuses on deterministic timing, interrupt-driven design, and finite state machines for game logic.